 Day 3: Double shuttle day!
 Today we’re going to put your skills and stamina to the test, with a combo of shuttles that should be on every mountain biker’s bucket list: Greens Creek and Fooses Creek.
 Each trail drops about 4,000 feet over 7 miles, so expect some rowdy high country riding and a full day of effort that totals about 30 miles.
 Greens is full-on rowdy, while Fooses is a mix of rocky, rooty, and flowy.
 This is one of our biggest downhill days with Chasing Epic, and we can’t wait to show you the goods.

-Expected Weather: Summer in the Rocky Mountains is always unpredictable, and our Monarch Crest trips are the epitome of that.
-“On average”, you can expect daytime temps in the 60s or 70s with afternoon thunderstorms.
+Expected Weather: Summer in the Rocky Mountains is always unpredictable (just like Durango), and our Monarch Crest trips are the epitome of that.
+“On average”, you can expect daytime temps at altitude to be around 60* with afternoon thunderstorms.
 In reality, however, you never know what’s going to happen…80 and dry, or 50 degrees with thunderstorms.
 We’ll do our best to prepare you for what to bring and expect, but know this: the weather above 10,000′ always makes it fun.
 We promise.

-Recommended Bike: Just like Revelstoke, we recommend a true enduro bike for this trip: 140-160mm of travel for the long, hand-busting descents we’ll do each day.
+Recommended Bike: We recommend a true enduro bike for this trip: 140-160mm of travel for the long, hand-busting descents we’ll do each day.
 If you’re a little more skilled with the bike and like a quicker-handling feel, then you can definitely get by with a well-equipped trail bike like the Revel Rascal or GG Trail Pistol.
-But honestly, we’d go with something like the Revel Rail, GG Smash, or GG Gnarvana to maximize the fun factor.
+But honestly, we’d go with something like the Revel Rail or Propain Tyee to maximize the fun factor.